AdobeDocs/audience-manager.en/help/using/features/administration/activity-usage-reporting.md

 ### Onsite Server Calls Breakdown {#onsite-breakdown}

-This report contains a breakdown of server calls from three sources: Analytics, Target, and [!UICONTROL Other].
+This report contains a breakdown of server calls from three sources: [!UICONTROL Analytics], [!UICONTROL Target], and [!UICONTROL Other].

 * **[!UICONTROL Analytics]**: These are billable server calls passed from all Adobe Analytics instances to Audience Manager, including server-side forwarding.
 Secondary server calls or duplicate server calls (as in the case of server side forwarding from multiple report suites) are not billable activities, so they are not included in this breakdown.
 * **[!UICONTROL Target]**: These are server-side calls from Adobe Target to Audience Manager, to retrieve Audience Manager segment data as part of a server-to-server integration.
-* **[!UICONTROL Other]**: Includes calls from any other website or system (partner sites, direct server calls, etc.), mobile browser/app calls via the SDK, DIL, event calls, and DCS calls.
-Also includes calls from Target if set up as a cookie integration (rather than server-to-server).
+* **[!UICONTROL Other]**: Includes calls from any other website or system (partner sites, direct server calls, etc.), mobile browser/app calls via the [!DNL SDK], [!DNL DIL], event calls, and [!DNL DCS] calls.
+Also includes calls from [!DNL Target] if set up as a cookie integration (rather than server-to-server).